k0itsu/devops-tutorial/README.md

     - scripts/ansible.sh : change this to install 2.9.21 explicitly
 - Find better way to handle ssh key copy script ssh-keygen -b 2048 -t rsa -f /tmp/sshkey -q -N ""

-- Should I have create an ansible user to use for ansible tasks instead of vagrant user?
+- Add check for kubeadm init and join command if it already ran.
+- halting seems to break the cluster. use vagrant suspend.

 DONE:
 - Add hostnames to virtualbox vm's?